The 6 Best Travel eReaders for a Great Reading Experience On the Go

-With a battery life of more than 6 weeks, capacity for thousands of books, and audiobook compatibility, eReaders are the modern way to read.
-It may never beat the charm of a well-loved book, but it’s the perfect practical solution to my minimalist life on the road.
+With weeks-long battery life, space for thousands of books, and audiobook compatibility, eReaders are the modern way to read.
+While they may not replace the charm of a physical book, they’re unbeatable for minimalists who love to read.

-But what are the best eReaders for travel as a digital nomad?
-Does Amazon still dominate the industry?
-What about reading at the beach - are they waterproof?
+So, what’s the best eReader for travel?
+Does Amazon still lead the pack?
+And are they waterproof enough for beach reads?
 Find out all the answers in our guide to the best eReader for travel.

 Our Top 6 eReader Picks for Travelers